 - Unsurprisingly perhaps the cheapest zone is green and this is furthest out from the centre.
 The most expensive (the historic city centre) is the red zone.

-- The pricing is divided into day (9am-7pm) and night (7pm-9am) fares per zone.
-The table next to the map on the above link lists the price per duration.
+- The table below the map on the above link lists the price per duration.

 - Street signs (like the one pictured below) also indicate where a new zone begins, as well as the days (and sometimes the hours) where paid parking is allowed/applicable.
 For example, in the red zone, there is a maximum 3-hour stay during the daytime.